TjerkKr/Freifunk-Flensburg-Gateway/README.md

 Speedtest to tun0 (VPN) and public and generate a speedtest.net picture link

-vnStat is easy, as there are Debian packages
+speedtest-cli is easy, as there are Debian packages

     apt-get install speedtest-cli